nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **IMPORTANT:**

-* Please take not that the order of the names matters. `John & Jane` is NOT same as `Jane & John` and will not be treated as a duplicate.
+* Please take note that the order of the names matters. `John & Jane` is NOT same as `Jane & John` and will not be treated as a duplicate.

 </box>